 Accepted Payment Methods:

-- $160 per 50 minute session
+- Individual therapy: $190 per 53 minute session

 Insurance plans:

 - Out-of-Network Insurance Benefits - Most insurance companies provide some type of out-of-network coverage.
-If you wish to use your out-of-network benefits I will provide you with a bill that you may submit to your insurance company.
+If you wish to use your out-of-network benefits I will provide you with a superbill that you may submit to your insurance company.
 The payment is made at the time of service and your insurance company may reimburse you at a later date.

 Accepted Payment Methods: